Mystery-Novel-Online/MNO-Client/docs/Themes/Lua/functions.md

 ## 🔊 BGM
 ### [Audio.BGM.Play](#Audio.BGM.Play)
-Plays an audio file located in the `sounds/music/` directory on the music track.
+Plays an audio file located in the `sounds/music/` directory on the `Music` track.

 - **Parameters:**